-This can involve a range of treatment, assessment and monitoring actions.
+This can involve a range of treatment, assessment, and monitoring actions.

 After reasonable consultation if appropriate remediation cannot be secured by informal agreement the council has powers to serve a remediation notice on appropriate persons.
 The notice will state the measures that need to be carried out to remediate the contaminated land and the timescales for the work to be done.
 For multiple appropriate persons the notice shall state what proportion of costs each one is to bear.
-The council will only require actions in a remediation notice which is reasonable with regard to the cost and the seriousness of the pollution or harm.
-In deciding what is reasonable the council will have regard to the practicability, effectiveness and durability of the remediation, the health and environmental impacts of the chosen remedial options, the financial cost which is likely to be involved, and the benefits with regards to the seriousness of the harm and pollution of controlled waters.
+The council will only require actions in a remediation notice which is reasonable relative to the cost and the seriousness of the pollution or harm.
+In deciding what is reasonable the council will have regard to the practicability, effectiveness and durability of the remediation, the health and environmental impacts of the chosen remedial options, the likely financial cost, and the benefits with regards to the seriousness of the harm and pollution of controlled waters.

-In some cases the council may carry out the remediation itself, for example where urgent action is required due to the imminent danger of serious harm or if there is no appropriate person to bear responsibility.
+In some cases, the council may carry out the remediation itself, for example where urgent action is required due to the imminent danger of serious harm or if there is no appropriate person to bear responsibility.